 This principle also applies to chemical treatments for suspected protozoan infestations:

-One point that I often used for both me or clients when microscopic evaluation was not possible and/or practical was how fish responded to a medication was often a determining factor in what the disease actually was/is.
+One point that I often use for both me and clients when microscopic evaluation is not possible is how the fish responded to a medication often is a determining factor in what the disease actually is.

 Finally, often diseases are mis-identified, such as Fungus.

-Often when multiple medications are used, often in strong mixed "cocktails", this can damage the aquarium (or pond) ecosystem and or chemistry.
+Often when multiple medications are used, often in strong mixed "cocktails", this can damage the aquarium (or pond) ecosystem/chemistry.

-Checking ALL these parameters is a must, often before a treatment regimen, but especially if "Nothing seems to work" as per use of medications:
+Checking ALL these parameters is a must, often before a treatment regimen, but especially if "nothing seems to work".
+Check the following parameters:

-My experience has shown that often ammonia and/or nitrite levels are spiking, or a client has an unstable pH due to lack of adequate KH buffers, or positive mineral ions are missing (Gh partly tests for these, although Redox is also part of this equation)
+Positive mineral ions are missing (GH partly tests for these, although Redox is also part of this equation)

 Please read these articles for some overview of these problems: